tirkarthi/tirkarthi.github.io/_posts/2017-10-28-coloring-india.md

 ```

-The above code imports the functions and declares the relations. `db-rel` is a macro that takes the name of the fact as first argument followed by the arguments for the fact.
+The above code imports the functions for core.logic and JSON parsing along with declaring the relations. `db-rel` is a macro that takes the name of the fact as first argument followed by the arguments for the fact.
 We can declare a fact as below :

 ```clojure
 (db-fact (db) man 'john)